Federal inmate who gave birth while on ventilator dies from coronavirus

 Twenty-nine other inmates have died in the federal prison system since March 19, when the agency reported the death of Patrick Jones, an inmate at Oakdale prison in Louisiana.

 The agency has said it is expanding COVID-19 testing within its prisons.
-To stem the spread of the disease, it is limiting inmate movement, suspending training and travel for officials, and non-essential services for contactors, among other measures.
+To stem the spread of the disease, it is limiting inmate movement and suspending training and travel for officials, as well as nonessential services for contractors, among other measures.

 Since the outbreak began, experts have warned that the virus could "wreak havoc" on American jails and prisons.

 As of Tuesday, more than 1,700 federal inmates have tested positive for COVID-19.
-About 400 of those inmates have recovered.
+About 400 of them have recovered.